dcostap/personal-blog/_programming-notes/2023-11-01-error-handling-in-kotlin.md

 This is a bit tricky since Kotlin decided to do away with java's checked Exceptions.
 This means that unfortunately you never know if a java method you are calling may throw a Exception.
 Thus, I have to be careful and consider the Exceptions each java method may throw, and consider which ones I am interested in to wrap them in my kotlin `Result`.
 Most of the time though, I simply use kotlin's `runCatching` which does this wrapping for me.
-However, it's an imperfect solution once again (it catches all Exceptions, including those that are considered errors, like `RuntimeException`).
+However, it's an imperfect solution once again (it catches all Exceptions, including those that are bugs, like with most `RuntimeException`).

 ## Explictly using Exceptions?